skoczen/will/docs/improve.md

 - [pcurry](https://github.com/pcurry) added travis support.
 - [PrideRage](https://github.com/PrideRage) gave you access to a room's entire history, and suggested a better talkback regex.
 - [quixeybrian](https://github.com/quixeybrian) wrote the awesome new help system and stopped the rate limit nightmare.
+- [Regner](https://github.com/Regner) upgraded the hiredis version to work on windows.
 - [rbp](https://github.com/rbp) added the `admin_only` argument, and fixed a bug with `room` not being passed along properly to messages.
 - [shadow7412](https://github/shadow7412) cleaned up a bunch of regex
 - [sivy](https://github.com/sivy) added a config flag for disabling SSL, and the ability to look up a user by nickname.